Riemann-Hilbert correspondence for Alexander complexes: Introduction

 We now assume $\cM$ a regular holonomic $\shD_X$-module and $F=(f_1,\dots,f_r)$ an $r$-tuple of holomorphic functions on a complex manifold $X$. \begin{theorem} With assumptions above , we have the relative characteristic cycles

-where $\CC^\rel$ and $\CC$ denote the relative characteristic cycle and the absolute one respectively and similarly for $\Ch$.
-Moreover, locally on a relative compact open subset $W$ of $X$, the relative characteristic cycle of $\Psi_F(\cM)$ is an infinite sum
+where $\CC^\rel$ and $\CC$ denote the relative characteristic cycle and the absolute one respectively and similarly for the characteristic variety $\Ch$.
+Moreover, locally on a relatively compact open subset $W$ of $X$, the relative characteristic cycle of $\Psi_F(\cM)$ is an infinite sum